Joshuaolufemi07/chatbot-project/README.md

-# chatbot-project
-My Second AI chatbot built with Python and NLTK
+# My First AI Chatbot 🤖

 This is a simple chatbot built using Python and NLTK.
 It can answer questions, tell jokes, and more!

 ## How to Run